Diving Self-Assessment....your fitness to dive in BC

-If all goes well, it takes 50-60 hours time commitment to complete the VSDS Open Water course: 20-24 hours on academics, two or three sessions in the pool, and three days of ocean dives.
+If all goes well, it takes 50-60 hours time commitment to complete the VSds Open Water course: 20-24 hours on academics, two or three sessions in the pool, and two days of ocean dives (three days including the Drysuit Specialty course).
 This will earn you what is effectively a learner's permit: the PADI Open Water Diver certification.
 It will then take you about 20 dives (10 days of diving) to develop proficiency at operating the gear, controlling your buoyancy, finning effectively, managing your air consumption efficiently and being a safe and aware diver.

 Finally, examine your motivations: Why do you want to learn to dive?
 What are your goals?
 What do you want to do underwater once you have learned to dive proficiently?
 Are you willing to invest considerable time and money to become a proficient diver, or do you just want to get certified, dabble in the sport from time to time and see where it goes?